Myers-Briggs Type Indicator

 NT

-These types' conscious functions are intuitive and thinking, meaning that they prefer the abstract, specifically in terms of systems and facts and logic (hard science being a good example).
+Intellectuals / RationalsThese types' conscious functions are intuitive and thinking, meaning that they prefer the abstract, specifically in terms of systems and facts and logic (hard science being a good example).
+They are strategic in the sense that they think in the long term and about the big picture, turning their focus well beyond the present moment.
+NTPs are constructors, who build systems and invent new concepts.

 NTJs are arrangers.
 They create plans and new rules for others to follow.